 Dr Georgia Ntani

 Georgia completed her diploma (5-year degree) in Applied Mathematical and Physical Sciences at the National Technical University of Athens, Greece, in 2008.
 Whilst there, she had a short training as a medical statistician in the Alfa Institute of Biomedical Sciences.
 She then moved on to complete an MSc in Statistics with Applications in Medicine at the University of Southampton in 2009.
-She joined the MRC Lifecourse Epidemiology Unit in January 2010.
+She joined the MRC Lifecourse Epidemiology Centre in January 2010.

-Georgia is currently working as a senior research fellow in the Unit’s programmes on Health and Work and Bone and Joint disease.
+Georgia is currently working as a senior research fellow in the Centre’s programmes on Health and Work and Bone and Joint disease.
 She was awarded her PhD in 2017 for her work based on a large international study of cultural and psychosocial influences on musculoskeletal pain and associated disability, which focused on statistical techniques for the analysis of hierarchical data.